-Acknowledging that we are fallen, have sinned, and ultimately have no power to control our lives is not part of the modern-day playbook for success.
-Rather, if we listen to contemporary “motivational speeches,” we are told that if we work hard enough, accumulate enough “stuff,” we will finally be happy, have our lives in order, and be in control.
-Or so we thought.
-Sure, hard work certainly helps but it is only surface cleaning.
-The only way to a “deep cleanse” or true and lasting peace of mind is through total surrender to the will of God.
-We must completely “let go and let God” trusting Him for everything and just as He wills it.
+Acknowledging that we are fallen creatures with no power to control our lives is not part of the modern-day playbook for success.
+When we listen to contemporary motivational speeches, we are told over and over again that if we work hard enough (and accumulate enough stuff) we will be happy and finally be in control.
+Yes hard work does pay off in certain respects, but it’s only surface cleaning.
+The only way to a deep clean – maintaining true and lasting peace of mind – is through complete surrender of our will for the will of Almighty God.
+We must, as they say, let go and let God, trusting Him in all ways and for everything we need.

 Day 8 Lenten Meditation

 Think about what is making you feel anxious today.
 Is there an area in your life making you feel most out of control?
 What would happen if you stopped trying to control that situation and instead gave it to God?
 It may seem scary to relinquish control at first, but the only way to true and holistic freedom mentally, emotionally, physically and spiritually, is to do just that – fully surrender it to God.
 We are powerless on our own, but with Him we can do all things through Christ who strengthens, equips, and leads us.

 As you move further through this Lenten proverbial desert, ask God to help you surrender your will for His.
 Tell Him today that you desire to lay all your worries at the foot of the Cross and offer everything up in your life to Him.
 When we pray like this, like Esther did, God will go to work making all the crooked paths in life straight.
 He longs to lead you down a path of righteousness which leads to the Promised Land; but you must do your part by allowing Him to be and remain the Guide.